On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Construction of Spaces

+By the construction, $\widetilde \Theta$ factors through the quotient by $\psi(p_{J^+})+R_{J^+}$; we then obtain the homomorphism $\Theta$ as in \eqref{E:small-D=D}.
 The surjectivity of $\Theta$ follows from the surjectivity modulo $(\delta_0 / \pi_K, \delta_J)$, which is the identity via $\Delta$.
-Moreover, a surjective morphism between two finite free modules of the same rank over a Noetherian base is automatically an isomorphism.
+Moreover, a surjective morphism between two finite free modules of the same rank over a noetherian base ring is automatically an isomorphism.
 The theorem is proved. \end{proof}

 \begin{remark} The isomorphism $\Theta$ is not unique.
 Basically, $\Theta(u_0) \mod (\gothN^{\omega }\delta_0, \gothN^{\omega +1}\delta_J) \cdot \gothS_K$ and $\Theta(u_j) \mod (\gothN^{\omega -1}\delta_0, \gothN^{\omega }\delta_J) \cdot \gothS_K$ for $j \in J$ are fixed; any lifts of them will give a desired isomorphism (with different $(R_{J^+})$). \end{remark}